Motorola 68020: Launch, fabrication problems

 The design was completed in the summer of 1983 and announced in June 1984.
 This "super chip" was significant news at the time, with the New York Times making it a lead story in their business section.
 The launch price was quoted at $487 each, about the same as the 68000 when it was launched in 1980, but the 68000 was now available for about $15.
 However, it was understood that it would be some time before computers using the new chip would be available, as existing designs would have to be heavily modified to take advantage of its performance.

 The announcement led to Motorola's customers clamouring for supply.
 At this point, serious supply problems became evident.
 The design had been laid out to be built in the same MOS-8 factory as the 68000, although several new pieces of equipment were introduced to support it.
 By the time of the public release, the yield for the new chip was zero.
 That is, for every wafer sent through the multi-step process, zero working chips would be produced.

 Gary Johnson concluded the problem was the floor manager of MOS-8, Tom Felesi, and decided to replace him with Bill Walker, who was at that time running the older MOS-2 factory.
 Walker arrived at the plant on 5 July 1985 to find Johnson had not bothered to tell Felesi of the change, and arguments followed.
 Johnson eventually told Felesi this was indeed happening.
 Walker then toured the plant and found it had been turned into what was essentially a research and development lab, not a production line, with numerous bits of machinery in use nowhere else.

-One significant issue was a new piece of equipment from a new vendor, Genius, which produced silicide.
+One significant issue was a new piece of equipment from a new vendor, Genus, which produced tungsten silicide.
 The machine simply didn't work.
-Walker flew to California to meet with the CEO of Genius, who offered up nothing but excuses.
+Walker flew to California to meet with the CEO of Genus, who offered up nothing but excuses.
 Walker eventually slammed his hand down on the desk, breaking his watch band, and stated "No more excuses!
 I want this thing fixed now, today!"
-Genius took the demand seriously and fixed the machine.
+Genus took the demand seriously and fixed the machine.
 The CEO later sent Walker a new watch band to commemorate the event.

 Meanwhile, Walker instituted a new policy at MOS-8 to improve the plant itself.
 He normally called meetings at 6:30 AM.
 If things were not going well, he would move that up to 5:30, and even 4:30.
 This provided a strong incentive to get the plant running.
 The production problems were soon ironed out, and volume deliveries began late that year.
 By this point, their workstation customers had already developed complete systems ready to use the 020 and the new floating point unit, the Motorola 68881.
 Systems were in the market only five or six months after the 020 had been announced.